Kariwa: 2007 Chūetsu offshore earthquake

 A magnitude 6.8 earthquake hit off the coast of Kashiwazaki, killing 10 people, and injuring more than 1,200, causing massive power outages.
 Total over 340 houses were destroyed and thousands of people were forced to live at the shelters.
 The quake caused a fire at Kashiwazaki-Kariwa nuclear power plant in an electrical transformer, a leak of water from the spent fuel pool, and a host of other safety related events.

 Economy

 Together with Kashiwazaki city, Kariwa is the home of the Tokyo Electric Power Company's Kashiwazaki-Kariwa nuclear power plant, once the largest nuclear generating station in the world by net electrical power rating.
 After the April 2011 earthquake, all restarted units were shut down and safety improvements are being carried out.
-As of August 2022 no units have been restarted.
+As of January 2026 only Unit 6 has been restarted.

 Education

 Kariwa has three public elementary schools and one public middle school operated by the village government.
 The village does not have a high school.